cpempire/SparseQuadrature/README.md

 <br/>
 <img src="images/sp-mc.png" width="80%">
 <p>
-Convergence of sparse quadrature with Genz–Keister (GK) rule compared with that of Monte Carlo for integrand with different sparsity.
+Convergence of sparse quadrature with Genz–Keister (GK) rule compared with that of Monte Carlo for integrands with different sparsity.
 </p>